Riddler: Batman: Crimson Mist

-In the third issue of the Batman vampire series Batman: Crimson Mist, the Riddler appears in a morgue where he shoots the mortician who was about to start an autopsy on a corpse where the Riddler had stored a large number of drugs.
+In the third issue of the Batman vampire series Batman: Crimson Mist, the Riddler appears in a morgue where he shoots the mortician who was about to start an autopsy on a corpse, as the Riddler had stored a large number of drugs inside the body.
 The Riddler in that appearance has a big question mark-shaped scar on his face and another one on his chest with his navel being the dot.
 While shooting he cites what would be his final riddle: "When Genius becomes dope plus 'E' how does she redeem herself?
 Answer: By turning 'Heroine' which minus the E is 'Heroin', lots of it and redeemable for lots of cash," at which vampire Batman appears and scolds the Riddler for graduating from robbery and extortion to drug trafficking and murder.
 In a panic, the Riddler begins to fire at Batman only to find that his bullets have no effect on him.
 Stunned, the Riddler asks Batman what he is, to which Batman replies: "The answer to life's every riddle: death and hungry darkness."
 With that, Batman proceeds to drain the Riddler of his blood.

 Batman/Teenage Mutant Ninja Turtles

 In the Batman/Teenage Mutant Ninja Turtles crossover, Riddler is turned into a mutant raccoon by the Shredder, along with other mutated inmates of Arkham Asylum.
-After Shredder being defeated by Batman and the Turtles, the police scientists have managed to turn him and the rest of inmates at Arkham back to normal and are currently in A.R.G.U.S. custody.
+After Shredder is defeated by Batman and the Turtles, the police scientists have managed to turn him and the rest of inmates at Arkham back to normal and are currently in A.R.G.U.S. custody.